 for questions or requests on services, products, equipment, and

 Back to Top

 Yang Liu, Ph.D.

-Yang Liu received his Ph.D. in Developmental Biology from Albeit Einstein College of Medicine, New York.
+Yang Liu received his Ph.D. in Developmental Biology from Albert Einstein College of Medicine, New York.
 After his postdoctoral training at UCSD, he led a group in research and diagnostic product development as well as the new technology evaluation, validation, and development at Chemicon, now EMD/Millipore, for 5 years.
 He was then recruited as the R&D Director at Stemgent, a company specialized in the human embryonic stem cell (hESC) and induced pluripotent stem cell (hiPSC) related research reagents and services.
-He joined Sanford Burnham Medical Research Institute as the Stem Cell Core Director in 2011 to develop the more advanced, high volume and low cost hiPSC generation technologies using the cells from various tissue sources.
+He joined Sanford-Burnham Medical Research Institute as the Stem Cell Core Director in 2011 to develop the more advanced, high volume and low cost hiPSC generation technologies using the cells from various tissue sources.

 Email Yang Liu

 Dongmei Wu, MD.
 Ph.D.

 Dongmei Wu received her Ph.D. in Molecular Biology from Kobe University School of Medicine, Kobe, Japan.
 After her postdoctoral training at Sanford-Burnham Medical Research Institute from 2004-2008, she was recruited as a senior scientist in the R&D team at Stemgent and responsible for the hES/hiPSC related reagents and services from 2008-2012.
 She joined the Stem Cell Core as research specialist and assistant manager in 2012, developing large-scale hiPSC generation technologies and managing the lab activities.

 Professor and Program Director, Stem Cells and Regeneration Program